 Welcome to the Handbook

-In Fall 2020, Thompson Rivers University launched SAIL — the Strategic Assessment of Institutional Learning — an action research project investigating student achievement of newly adopted institutional learning outcomes.
+In Fall 2020, teaching and learning scholars at a regional university in Western Canada launched SAIL — the Strategic Assessment of Institutional Learning — an action research project investigating student achievement of institutional learning outcomes.

 This Handbook provides a coordination-level view and practical design considerations for implementing a learning outcomes and assessment process in an educational setting.
 The Handbook is relevant to curriculum committees, higher education leaders, faculty members, quality assurance practitioners, and educational developers who are engaging in assessment of program and institutional learning outcomes.